adhi729/test-app/README.md

 #### Task 2: Input Component `<InputFieldComponent />`

-Construct a Common theme, functional components for all inputs in `/components/`
+Construct a common functional component for all inputs in `/components/`

 ![new Homepage](https://github.com/adhi729/test-app/blob/master/src/images/New%20Homepage.png)